wddwycc/cocoa-utility/README.md

 How To install in Xcode Project
 --

-1. in the Xcode Project, run git submodule command:
+In the Xcode Project, run git submodule command:

     $ git submodule add https://github.com/wddwycc/cocoa-utility

-2. drag the submodule folder into Xcode Project (make sure `copy item if needed unchecked`)
+Drag the submodule folder into Xcode Project (make sure `copy item if needed unchecked`)